Peter Ford (entertainment reporter): 2010s

-2020's
+2020s

 In February 2020, Ford apologised to former Hey Hey It's Saturday host Daryl Somers.
 Ford had claimed during the 6PR breakfast program with Basil Zempilas that Somers had been fired from hosting a 2019 Carols by Candlelight event in Ballarat reportedly due to outrageous demands.
 Ford had claimed Somers had run up an expensive bar tab, demanded a furnished marquee to serve as a dressing room and insisted of an appearance by Plucka Duck.

 The legal action was settled after both Ford and Zempilas apologised for the comments about Somers which were made on 6PR.
 In an interview after the legal action was settled, Somers said he felt vindicated after receiving the apologies for the "false comments" made by Ford and Zempilas, stating: "There were a lot of false allegations made against me and I thought, not this time I need to get to the bottom of this.
 It came down to a full and unreserved apology been issued to me from Peter Ford and Basil Zempilas."
 Somers said he had been "incredibly disappointed" by the comments which led to him defending his integrity.
 After issuing the apology, Ford said the two months of legal discussions had been challenging and told Somers through the Herald Sun "...stop coming after me and causing havoc in my life and great distress to my family.
 You got everything you wanted from me and now you’re giving interviews about it.
 Just piss off."

 Somers and Ford had previously been embroiled in a controversy in 2009 when Somers had called Ford a "two faced prick".
 Somers took issue with Ford's comments claiming that it was unlikely a Hey Hey It's Saturday reunion show would eventuate due to animosity amongst the cast but then praised Hey Hey during an appearance on A Current Affair.
 Ford described Somers comments as "a very personal attack".

 In March 2021, Ford questioned why Priyanka Chopra and Nick Jonas were announcing the nominations for the 93rd Academy Awards, writing on Twitter: "No disrespect to these two but I’m not sure their contribution to the movies qualifies them to be announcing Oscar nominees."
 Chopra took offense to Ford's comments and responded by sharing a video detailing her filmography, providing a link to her IMDb page and writing: "Would love your thoughts on what qualifies someone.
 Here are my 60+ film credentials for your adept consideration @mrpford".
 Referring to Ford's comments in a 2022 Vanity Fair interview, she said: "I usually don’t get mad, but that just pissed me off".